-A unique opportunity for those interested in supporting our contemporary artists is available through the C Art Trust.
-The C Art Trust co-ordinates a group of patrons to provide funding of $50,000 to support one of our mid-career contemporary artists for a period of 12 months.
+A unique vehicle to support our contemporary artists is available through the C Art Trust which co-ordinates a group of patrons to provide an award of $50,000 to support one of New Zealand’s mid-career contemporary artists for a period of 12 months.

 Patrons are invited to contribute $3,500 to support the C Art Trust Award of $50,000.
 As the C Art Trust is a registered charity under the Charities Act 2005, patrons are eligible for a tax credit.